Wine, Dine and Electric Bike in Burgundy

 Day 3: Côte Chalonnaise (St Jean de Trézy) - St Sabine (34 miles/55 km)

 You pedal backcountry roads, culminating near a serene river and canal valley.
-This segment of your Burgundy bicycle tour takes you off the beaten track, revealing stunning views and the bucolic countryside of Ouche Valley.
+This segment of your Burgundy bicycle tour takes you off the beaten track, revealing stunning views and the bucolic countryside of the Ouche Valley.
 As evening falls, relish a mouth-watering dinner in Sainte Sabine, with your hotel and restaurant overlooking the valley and an extraordinary view of the castle Chateauneuf en Auxois perched atop the facing hill.Day 4: Ste Sabine - Dijon (36 miles/58 km)

 Another day of canal cycling spreads before you on the mainly flat to slightly downhill route along the Burgundy Canal.
 The canal adds a serene backdrop to your ride.
 Old stone bridges and quaint locks punctuate the journey, offering glimpses into the canal's rich history and the traditional waterway infrastructure of the region.Day 5: Dijon - Beaune (31 miles/50 km)

-Chambertin, the largest appellation in Côte de Nuits, Pinot Noir country.
+Today marks a transition back onto the famed Route de Grands Crus, arriving in the region of Gevrey Chambertin, the largest appellation in Côte de Nuits, Pinot Noir country.
 Some of France’s most famous wines are produced here, including Vosne-Romanée, Vougeot, Morey Saint Denis, and Chambolle-Musigny.
 Vineyards line the route to either side, offering breathtaking scenery.
 The scenic ride concludes in Beaune, offering a final night amid the vineyards.Day 6: Individual Departure

 Today marks the official end of your biking through Burgundy!6-night itinerary